Assistant Professor of Anthropology

-Mason's research addresses issues in medical anthropology, anthropological demography, population health, bioethics, global health, science and technology studies, China studies, and gender studies.
-She is broadly interested in how "populations" and "communities" are created and conceptualized, especially in the field of public health, and how people form relationships with these kinds of abstract entities.
-Her first book, Infectious Change: Reinventing Chinese Public Health after an Epidemic, is based on fieldwork she conducted in southeastern China on the professionalization of public health in China following the 2003 SARS epidemic.
-It was published by Stanford University Press in 2016.
-Mason's research has been funded by the Social Science Research Council, Wenner-Gren Foundation, Robert Wood Johnson Foundation, U.S. Fulbright program, and Association for Asian Studies.
+Mason's research addresses issues in medical anthropology, anthropological demography, population health, global health, bioethics, China studies, reproductive health, and mental health.
+Her first book, Infectious Change: Reinventing Chinese Public Health after an Epidemic, based on fieldwork she conducted in southeastern China on the professionalization and ethics of public health in China following the 2003 SARS epidemic, was published by Stanford University Press in 2016.

 Mason is currently conducting a multi-sited ethnography of postpartum mood and anxiety disorders in China and the U.S., with a focus on low-income women and their families.
 This project includes longitudinal open-ended interviews with affected women and their families, as well as participant observation in the home during the postpartum period (first 3 months after the birth of a baby).
 For this project Mason has trained as a postpartum doula and has worked with local clinicians in Providence, RI and in Luzhou (Sichuan) China.